 In 1996 a devastating fire ripped through one of the distillery’s warehouses, where Whiskies were ageing.

 It was described as a river of fire that illuminated the night sky nd completely shattered the distillery’s stock.

-Things looked bad but they were able to use Whiskey from Brown-Froman and Jim Beam, who were situated very close to the site, to continue production.
+Things looked bad but Heaven Hill Distillery were able to use Whiskey from Brown-Froman and Jim Beam, who were situated very close to the site, to continue production.

 Things improved massively when they bought over the Bernheim distillery in Louisville in 1999.
 They moved certain aspects of the production process, including fermenting, mashing and distilling to this site, leaving ageing and bottling at their original location.

-The distillery has thrived since then and is now the second biggest holder of ageing Bourbon in America as well as the country’s sixth biggest spirits supplier.
+The Heaven Hill Distillery has thrived since then and is now the second biggest holder of ageing Bourbon in America as well as the country’s sixth biggest spirits supplier.